 All the young women that the author has known in his life, who have completed studies as teachers, have come out from the study after a few years as convinced politically correct.
 They considered feminism as a matter of course, to love one's country as abominable nationalism, all asylum seekers they considered to be noble natives, on whom you should have compassion.
 White men should be ashamed of the evils of imperialism, loving our own people is racism and so on.

 Candidates from the teachers' universities carry these attitudes on to the children in public primary schools that are being indoctrinated with the politically correct values.
-Therefore, young voters are usually very politically correct.
+Therefore, young voters coming directly from school are usually very politically correct.

 Posters and Grafitti in Classroom in the Free High School on Noerrebro in Copenhagen.
 Photo Uriasposten.